 The classic example is decomposing a single galaxy into bulge and disk components, where both the bulge and disk share a common center but have different spectra and morphologies.
-Something more complex, like a grand design spiral, could in theory be modeled as a source with multiple components, where spiral arms and star forming regions could still be thought of as separate monotonic components.
-For the science pipelines we ignore those more complicated structures, as detection typically already shreds large galaxies into multiple sources.
-Instead we use a signal to noise cut where low flux sources are modeled with a single component and higher flux sources are modeled with two components.
+Something more complex, like a grand design spiral, could in theory be modeled as a source with multiple components, where spiral arms and star forming regions could still be thought of as sepa-

 Scarlet lite initializes models with nearly the same templates as those generated by the single-band deblender.
-Using a χ^2 -like monochromatic image created by weighting each band by its inverse variance, scarlet lite creates initial morphology models that are symmetric from the center in the monochromatic image, with the additional constraint that the flux is monotonically decreasing from the center.
+Using a $\chi^2$ -like monochromatic image created by weighting each band by its inverse variance, scarlet lite creates initial morphology models that are symmetric from the center in the monochromatic image, with the additional constraint that the flux is monotonically decreasing from the center.
 In order to satisfy the constraint that all pixels in the morphology have the same spectrum, scarlet models exist in a partially deconvolved frame with the seeing of a well sampled but narrow Gaussian.
 The initial spectrum of each source is determined using a least squares fit of each monochromatic morphology, convolved with the difference kernel in each band to match the image, for each component.
 It then uses proximal-ADAM (PADAM, P. Melchior et al. 2019) to iteratively update the spectrum and morphology with the given constraints until convergence or a maximum number of iterations is reached.
 It should be noted that although we do use symmetry to initialize the scarlet models, we do not implement a symmetry constraint and the final models are not guaranteed to be symmetric.
 The models are stored as the deepCoadd scarletModelData data product, which contains all of the blends for a single patch.
-Like the single-band deblender, the scarlet_lite models are only used as templates to redistribute flux from the image and all measurements are performed on the flux redistributed models.
+Like the single-band deblender, the scarlet\lite models are only used as templates to redistribute flux from the image and all measurements are performed on the